dtamayo/reboundx/doc/add_effect.rst

 It's also important to use ``_N_real`` for the number of particles in the simulation, since ``sim->N`` includes any variational particles that have been added.
 The idea is to search for a particle that has a ``radiation_source`` flag set, and then call an internal function that does the force calculation given the source's index in the ``particles`` array.
 This is the safe way for the user to use the effect, since it is robust against particles moving around in the ``particles`` array.
-If particle with ``radiation_source`` set is found, it defaults to the 0 index particle being the source, which makes sense for simple cases.
+If particle has the ``radiation_source`` parameter set, it defaults to the 0 index particle being the source, which makes sense for simple cases.

-REBOUNDx uses a hash function to change parameter names to an unsigned integer code, which it uses to set and retrieve particle parameters (stored as a linked list starting from the `ap` void pointer (ap = additional parameters) in reb_particle).
-There needs to be a separate ``rebx_get_param`` and ``rebx_set_param`` for every different variable type.
-You can find these functions in core.c if you need to write one for a new type.
+Contact me if you need to add support for parameters with different types than those in the rebx_param_type enumeration (see the Enums section of :ref:`c_api`).

 core.c and core.h
 ^^^^^^^^^^^^^^^^^